Key facts

 It will also allow you to better recognise the mindset and drivers of an architect or construction manager when working together in industry.

 Our location in Geelong gives us a unique environment to explore urban and regional issues and multiple scales of projects.
-We are positioned to connect the city to regional Victoria through our learning experiences and research, opening up opportunities to examine our community’s sustainability and resiliency through our design-based investigations.
+We are positioned to connect the city to regional Victoria through our learning experiences and research.
+This opens opportunities to examine our community’s sustainability and resiliency through our design-based investigations.

-With the design (architecture) component of this course, you will gain practical skills studying real-world projects in a studio environment and develop your ability to generate, analyse and communicate your own ideas.
-You will learn to integrate creative thinking real-world practicalities, and develop skill sets that allow you to examine and shape the places we inhabit, including all building types, spaces and locations.
+With the design (architecture) component of this course, you will gain practical skills studying real-world projects in a studio environment, developing your ability to generate, analyse and communicate your own ideas.
+You will learn to integrate creative thinking with real-world practicalities, and develop skill sets that allow you to examine and shape the places we inhabit - including all building types, spaces and locations.

-The construction management component will give you the skills to manage small-to-large projects that need knowledge across construction technology and processes, resource management, law, information technology, environmental management and construction economics.
+The construction management component will give you the skills to manage small-to-large projects that require knowledge across construction technology and processes, resource management, law, information technology, environmental management, and construction economics.

 Bachelor of Design (Architecture)/Bachelor of Construction Management (Honours)